Keita Nakajima betting profile: Sony Open in Hawaii - PGA TOUR

 Nakajima's recent performances

-- Nakajima has averaged -0.074 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Nakajima had his best finish at the Baycurrent Classic, where he finished tied for 40th with a score of 4-under.

-- He has averaged -0.066 Strokes Gained: Approach the Green in his past five tournaments.
+- Nakajima has an average of -0.074 Strokes Gained: Off-the-Tee in his past five tournaments.

-- Nakajima has an average of -0.059 Strokes Gained: Around-the-Green in his past five tournaments.
+- He has an average of -0.066 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of -0.450 Strokes Gained: Putting in his past five tournaments.
+- Nakajima has an average of -0.450 Strokes Gained: Putting in his past five tournaments.

-- Nakajima has averaged -0.649 Strokes Gained: Total in his past five tournaments.
+- He has averaged -0.649 Strokes Gained: Total in his past five tournaments.

 Nakajima's Strokes Gained rankings